emissary-ingress/emissary/user-guide/getting-started.md

 ## Install the Ambassador Edge Stack

 The Ambassador Edge Stack is typically deployed to Kubernetes from the command line.
-If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) to deploy the Ambassador Edge Stack locally.
+If you don't have Kubernetes, you should use our [Docker](../../about/quickstart) image to deploy the Ambassador Edge Stack locally.
 Or, if you're a Minikube user, `[check out these directions].`

 When you install Edge Control to manage your Edge Stack, it will: